Party planning, in general, can be stressful and overwhelming right?

 It also helps with keeping all those ‘little extras’ under control. you might be thinking, oh it’s only a couple of dollars but when you have several items that fall into that category, the cost soon adds up.

 Money is one of the main causes of stress, so if you keep that under control, so will your stress levels.

-Set The Boundaries
+Set Boundaries before you start

 Another thing I hear from moms is that having a lot of people in their homes feels stressful.

-We have this rule at home anyway and it wouldn’t cross my sons mind to take his food upstairs but other people have other rules and eating in the bedroom maybe OK at some homes.
+We have this rule at home anyway and it wouldn’t cross my son’s mind to take his food upstairs but other people have other rules and eating in the bedroom may be OK at some homes.

 If you want to keep certain rooms out of bounds, that is acceptable too.
 Let your guests know as they arrive, politely of course “No food upstairs and please stay out of the master bedroom” – you don’t really need to give a reason, your castle, your rules but you could add something about breakables being in that room or whatever.

 Don’t be surprised if everything doesn’t go to plan.
-Often these things don’t, it’s no biggie, rather than getting upset and throwing a mummy tantrum, pour yourself another glass of wine and go with the flow.
+Often these things don’t, it’s no biggie, rather than getting upset and throwing a mummy tantrum, pour yourself another glass/chai of wine and go with the flow.

 - If someone doesn’t want to join in a game, really it doesn’t matter, let them sit it out.

-- If you get through a game really quickly – push it up a notch, tell the guests that was a practice run and now you are going to play with these added rules to make it more difficult!
+- If you get through a game really quickly – push it up a notch, tell the guests that were a practice run and now you are going to play with these added rules to make it more difficult!

-Don’t try and do everything yourself, delegate jobs to other people and if you are a bit of a perfectionist then imagine this is an exercise on self help and you are going to be OK with whatever happens.
+Make lists to get all that noise out of your head and onto paper.
+Then you can cross out anything that is just ‘noise’.
+Don’t try and do everything yourself, delegate jobs to other people and if you are a bit of a perfectionist then imagine this is an exercise on self-help and you are going to be OK with whatever happens.

 - What if the weather is horrid?